zgbkdlm/TME-filter-smoother/README.md

 # Taylor Moment Expansion (TME) Gaussian Filter and Smoother

+**This repository is no longer maintained.
+Please find https://github.com/zgbkdlm/tme intead.**

 This repo gives a simple Matlab illustration of TME Gaussian filter and smoother on a Duffing van der Pol model.

 **Please cite the paper as follows**